To start with, anybody who attempts to create a list, any list is always on a slippery wicket.

 The Statutory courses are the ones that have been created by acts of parliament and hence create binding obligations under certain circumstances.
 Under statutory courses, we can include the following

 Probably the most well-known statutory course, this course was created as a result of the enactment of the Chartered Accountants Act in 1949.

 The course involves a combination of theory and more importantly practical training which run synchronously to provide a student with the necessary wherewithal required of a professional accountant.

 A good grounding in this profession creates opportunities few courses can match.

 Chartered Accountancy allows you to have rewarding careers in consultancy, audit practice, investment banking, and information technology to name a few.

 The profession allows you probably the best chance in finance to create a location independent career.
 You can find successful chartered accountants in many small towns where a lot many other professions may not flourish.

 The chartered accountancy course also opens the doors for an international career.
-An Indian CA after clearing certain local papers can easily practice in countries like United Kingdom and Australia to name a few.
-Additionally, with the increasing introduction of International Financial Reporting Standards (IFRS) if you become a chartered accountant then world is your oyster.
+An Indian CA after clearing certain local papers can easily practice in countries like the United Kingdom and Australia to name a few.
+Additionally, with the increasing introduction of International Financial Reporting Standards (IFRS) if you become a chartered accountant then the world is your oyster.